itssimmons/apk-template/README.md

 3) And yeah, that's it

 ## SDK set up
-1) Install SDK Tools package https://developer.android.com/studio<br>
+  * Install SDK Tools package https://developer.android.com/studio<br>
-Go to the bottom of the page, then in "Command line tools only" dowload the cmdline-tools of your preference, (win in my case).
+  * Go to the bottom of the page, where it says "Command line tools only" download the cmdline-tools of your preference, (win in my case).
-3) Unzip the downloaded package, create a folder named "AndroidSDK" or however you want, and put the unzipped folder into it.
+  * Unzip the downloaded package, create a folder named "AndroidSDK" or however you want, and put the unzipped folder into it.
-4) Into cmdline-tools create other folder named "tools" and put the content of cmdline-tools into.
+  * Into cmdline-tools create other folder named "tools" and put the content of cmdline-tools into.
-5) Open a terminal on the root folder for then run this (command by command).<br>
+  * Open a terminal on the root folder for then run this:<br>
-(Powershell)
 ```bash
 cd .\cmdline-tools\tools\bin
 .\sdkmanager.bat "platform-tools" "build-tools;30.0.2" "platforms;android-25"
 ```
-platforms;android-25 is android 7 change it for whatever you want [SDK Platform Release Notes](https://developer.android.com/studio/releases/platforms)<br>
+"platforms;android-25" is Android 7 change it for whatever you want [SDK Platform Release Notes](https://developer.android.com/studio/releases/platforms)</p>
-6) Replace the created folder "tools" with this version [tools@25.2.5](https://dl-ssl.google.com/android/repository/tools_r25.2.5-windows.zip) it's just for you can use the android.bat, for me is useful, downloading or not it's up to your.
+  * Replace the created folder "tools" with this version [tools@25.2.5](https://dl-ssl.google.com/android/repository/tools_r25.2.5-windows.zip) it's just for you can use the android.bat, for me is useful, downloading or not it's up to you.
-7) Set the enviroments variables.<br>
+  * Set the enviroments variables:<br><br/>
-<b>Account variables:</b><br>
+<b>Account variables:</b>
 <table>
   <tr>
     <th>Variable</th>